luanillust/luanillustrates/_posts/2018-09-10-New-Zealand-The-Sights-Canterbury-part-2.md

   - Travel
 ---

 Welcome back to "New Zealand: The Sights" part two.
-Simply craving more, we returned to Mount Cook for another round of sights and soreness.
-After yesterday's long hike, I don't know what I was thinking going back...
+As if yesterday's , we returned to Mount Cook for another round of sights and soreness.
+After yesterday's long hike, I don't know what spurred me to come back

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P028/P029NZ01.jpg" alt=""/>